Google Search Console

 This page is often overlooked but it provides some truly valuable information about Googlebot behavior.

-The crawl stats report displays how the Google web crawler has interacted with your website for the last 90 days.
-It is often useful to have a record of how Googlebot was acting prior to your HTTP to HTTPS switch.
-A quick way to do this is to just take a screen shot of the page.
+The Crawl Stats report displays how the Google web crawler has interacted with your website for the last 90 days.
+It is often useful to have a record of how Googlebot was acting prior to your HTTP-to-HTTPS switch.
+A quick way to do this is to take a screen shot of the page.

 3. Check the blocked resources report